dvid/unicorn-farm/README.md

 gods - infuriated by the creation of unicorns - have decided we only get a PHP webserver, forcing us to create the API in everyone's most loved framework: Symfony.

+## API Documentation
+Import web/swagger.json file into Postman as a collection.

 ## Project Requirements:
 - Symfony project
 - The API will be a public api